jasmininnaka24/jasmininnaka24/README.md

 - 🔭 I’m currently working on **my portfolio**

-- 🌱 I’m currently learning **VueJS, Framer Motion, Flutter and Firebase, and UX/UI Design Rules as well as their principles and theories.**
+- 🌱 I’m currently learning **VueJS, Framer Motion, Flutter and Firebase, and UX/UI Design Rules as well as their theories and principles .**

 - 📫 How to reach me **jasmininnaka@gmail.com**